 - 6 tablespoons flour or more depending on how creamy your potatoes are

-- Stir the mashed potatoes, eggs, cheese and flour together in a large bowl.
+- Make potato cake batter: Stir the mashed potatoes, eggs, cheese and flour together in a large bowl.
 Start with 6 tablespoons of flour and add more if needed.
 You should end up with a slightly sticky, soft dough that can be shaped into disks.

-- With a cookie scoop, scoop out balls from the potato dough and flatten them into thick discs between damp hands.
+- Shape cakes: With a cookie scoop, scoop out balls from the potato dough and flatten them into thick discs between damp hands.
 Making your hands slightly wet will prevent the dough from sticking to them.
-Place them in the hot frying pan and cook them until golden brown on either side, about 3-5 minutes each.
-Serve hot with the fruit sauces, if you like.